Diarmait Mac Murchada: Early life and family

-Diarmait was born around 1110, a son of Donnchadh mac Murchada, King of Leinster and Dublin.
-His father's paternal grandmother, Derbforgaill, was a daughter of Donnchad, King of Munster and thus a granddaughter of Brian Boru.
+Diarmait was born around 1090 or 1110, a son of Donnchadh mac Murchada, King of Leinster and Dublin, and Orlaith ingen O'Braenain.
+His father's paternal grandmother and his great-grandmother, Derbforgaill, was a daughter of Donnchad, King of Munster and thus a granddaughter of Brian Boru.
 In 1115 his father attacked Domnall Gerrlámhach, King of Dublin, but died in the ensuing battle.
 The citizens of Dublin buried him with the carcass of a dog, considered to be a huge insult.

 He had two wives (as allowed under the Brehon laws), the first of whom, Sadhbh Ní Faeláin, was mother of a daughter named Órlaith who married Domnall Mór, King of Munster.
 His second wife, Mór ingen Muirchertaig, was mother of Aoife / Eva of Leinster and his youngest son Conchobar Mac Murchada.
 He also had two other sons, Domhnall Caomhánach mac Murchada and Énna Cennselach mac Murchada (blinded 1169).
 Diarmait is buried in the Cathedral graveyard of Ferns village.